 Hiring a dog walker or sending your dog to day care are two common options to give your dog some much-needed attention while you’re away, but they’re not ideal for every dog.
-Here’s what you need to know before hiring a walker or day care center to take care of your pup.
+Here’s what you need to know before hiring a dog walker or finding a doggy day care to take care of your pup.

 Understanding the options

-For example, doggie day care used to mostly consist of sending your dog to a doggie day care or boarding center with a large group of dogs.
-But now, through apps like Rover, some people offer in-home dog day care with smaller groups of dogs, or in some cases, just your dog(s).
+For example, day care for dogs used to mostly consist of sending your dog to a doggy day care or boarding center with a large group of dogs.
+But now, some pet caregivers offer in-home dog day care with smaller groups of dogs, or in some cases, just your dog(s).
 Plus, day cares each run their centers differently, some with more expertise than others.

-Also, not all dog-walking is the same.
-Some dog-walkers, like those you might hire on Rover or Wag, may just take your dog(s) out on a stroll, which can be ideal if your pet is dog-aggressive.
-But other professional dog walkers take groups to enhance socialization; Hudson says her company never takes dogs on solo walks.
+Also, not all dog walking is the same.
+Some dog walkers may just take your dog(s) out on a stroll, which can be ideal if your pet is dog-aggressive.
+But other more experienced, professional dog walkers take small groups of pups to enhance socialization; Hudson says her company never takes dogs on solo walks.
 “We walk three dogs at a time; these small pack walks are the best since your dog is still getting some stimulation,” she says.